 5. Safeguarding policies

 At Sedgefield Hardwick we update our child protection policy and staff code of conduct annually to respond to the most up to date guidance and legislation.
-The child protection policy can be accessed within our Keeping Children Safe in Education.
+The child protection policy can be accessed within our Keeping Children Safe In Education Policy September 2020.
 This also includes procedures covering particular safeguarding issues such as recruitment and selection, allegations against staff, peer abuse, children missing education, radicalisation, whistle-blowing, mobile phone usage and work experience.

 Operation Encompass provides a method of sharing information between the Police and local schools.
 This provides the designated Key Adult (S.Newton and P.Taylor) within the school with information where a child has been present in a household where an incident of domestic abuse has been recorded.
 The information is aimed to be shared with the school prior to the commencement of the next school day so that the school can provide reactive support within the school environment for that pupil on that day.
 Operation Encompass does not replace or supersede existing safeguarding protocols that are in place, existing safeguarding procedures and guidelines continue.
 A referral will be made to First Contact from the Police when they attend any incident where a child is involved.